Anduin2017/AnduinOS-Docs/Install/Turn-On-Secure-Boot.md

 !!! warning "Adjust Secure boot settings in your BIOS!"

-    During the installation of AnduinOS, you need to [disable Secure Boot](./Install-AnduinOS-From-USB.md) in the BIOS settings to install AnduinOS.
-And you need to re-enable Secure Boot after the installation.
+    AnduinOS supports Secure boot well.
+During the installation, it is very recommended to turn on Secure Boot to ensure the security of your system.
+If you have already installed AnduinOS without Secure Boot, you can turn on Secure Boot at any time.
+However, you may need to sign the kernel modules manually if you have installed third-party kernel modules.

     ![Adjust secure boot settings](./seboot.png)